Friendship School is a special education school in Imperial Beach that serves students

 who have multiple severe disabilities with health impairments.
-It's operated by the San Diego County Office of Education in affiliation with the South County Special Education Local Plan Area.
-Friendship School serves as many as 50 students from 3 to 22 years old.
+The school is operated by the San Diego County Office of Education, and is affiliated with the South County Special Education Local Plan Area (SELPA).
+Friendship School serves as many as 50 students between the ages of 3 and 22.

 Golden Bell Award from the California School Boards Association for its Assistive Technology and Sensory Integration Program.
 Friendship School also has a